 Each year, the Corporation for National and Community Service (CNCS) spearheads the effort to encourage Americans to volunteer in their communities during the Martin Luther King Jr. Day of Service and the September 11th National Day of Service and Remembrance.

 The federal holiday honoring Dr. King will be on January, 19 2015.
-The Corporation for National and Community Service has dedicated this for this for a day of service to honor the life and teachings of Martin Luther King, Jr. See www.mlkday.gov for more information.
+The Corporation for National and Community Service has dedicated this as a day of service to honor the life and teachings of Martin Luther King, Jr. Visit www.mlkday.gov for more information.
 Make January 19th“a day on….not a day off!”

 Celebrating and Serving together on September 11 provides a positive and forward-looking way for Americans and others to forever honor and remember the 9/11 victims, survivors, and the many that rose in service in response to the 9/11 tragedy, including first responders, recovery workers, volunteers, public safety officers and members of our military.
 For more information, visit http://www.911day.org